I am currently a PhD student in Electrical and Computer Engineering

 methylation.
 My research can be subdivided into three research themes:

-Our cells express over 20,000 proteins, a large portion of which are substrates
+Proteome-wide identification of the lysine methylation sites Our cells express over 20,000 proteins, a large portion of which are substrates

 in a set of chemical reactions called post-translational modifications (phosphorylation,

-acetylation, methylation, etc.) These reactions can modulate the function, stability
+acetylation, methylation, etc.) These reactions can modulate the function,

-to answer questions such as: What proteins are methylated?
+approaches to answer questions such as: What proteins are methylated?
 How does this relate to other

-modifications?
-What are the implications of this modification? - Improving the computational efficiency of in silico design of lysine
+Improving the computational efficiency of in silico design of lysine

-I am improving upon the state-of-the-art algorithms for peptide
+methyltransferase inhibitors I am improving upon the state-of-the-art algorithms for peptide

-inhibitor design using sequence information only, as existing algorithms are
+inhibitor design using sequence information only, as existing algorithms

-computationally intensive and not scalable.
+are computationally intensive and not scalable.
 We are developing a fast

 algorithm named Darwin which leverages large databases of protein-protein

-interactions active peptides capable of specifically modulating the activity
+interactions active peptides capable of specifically modulating the

-could supplement existing therapies and improve their efficacy. - Optimizing the design process for difficult-to-target proteins
+these peptides could supplement existing therapies and improve their

-Sequence-based peptide engineering methods rely on validated protein-protein
+Optimizing the design process for difficult-to-target proteins Sequence-based peptide engineering methods rely on validated protein-protein

 interactions (PPIs).
 In some cases, databases of known PPIs provide insightful

 information that can guide the peptide design process.
-In other cases, the finite
+In other cases, the

-learning techniques (protein language models).
+using deep learning techniques (protein language models).

 Previous research

-Under the supervision of Prof. Jean-François Couture, I completed my my honours thesis on the structural characterisation of the Fur (Ferric Uptake Regulator) protein
+Structural biology Under the supervision of Prof. Jean-François Couture, I completed my my honours thesis on the structural characterisation of the Fur (Ferric Uptake Regulator) protein

 in Campylobacter jejuni a pathogenic agent responsible for numerous cases of

 gastroenteritis.
-I crystallized the protein and built a draft model of the structure,
+I crystallized the protein and built a draft model of the

-I have previously worked in computational audiology.
+Computational audiology I have previously worked in computational audiology.
 My master's thesis work focused on the ML-assisted classification of audiograms to facilitate

 their interpretation by non-experts.